smythp/unhuman-thesis/haccessability.md

     Hackers, in this early use of the word, were those who worked on a problem—often technical——out of passion rather than obligation, and who sought a deep understanding of a system or domain.
 This early hacker culture valued "playful cleverness" (Stallman, 2002), collaborative work, and the sharing of resources and results.
 They also frequently flouted rules, procedures, and restrictions on access, often in attempts to gain a commodity that, at the time, was highly valuable and frequently out of reach—computer time.

-## Shared Concerns<a id="orgheadline9"></a>
+## Shared Concerns

 Both hackers and people with disabilities are, fundamentally, concerned with the problem of access.
 Old-school hackers—the XXX and Richard Stallmans of the world—care about access because they have a primal need to dig into the core of a machine, system, or program.
 Without the access granted through informal peer groups or initiatives such as the free and open source software movement, the kind of exploratory work with which these first hackers are associated becomes impossible.
 Hackers of the other stripe, those appearing in news stories about state actors and data breaches, are also concerned with (frequently unauthorized) access.
-By definition, these hackers are outsiders seeking entre
+By definition, these hackers are outsiders seeking entrance to systems from which they have been excluded.

 Much ink has been spilled over the relative legitimacy of various definitions of the word "hacker," particularly whether the term should be applied to criminals who gain unauthorized access to computers or curious and playful tecnophiles.
 In comparing elements of hacker culture to the concerns and practices of the disabled community, however, I will treat each of these interpretations of the term as legitimate.
+Therefore, the term "haccessibility" as it is used in this project draws on both the tradition of the hacker as playful, deeply skilled amateur and hacker as a specialist in gaining or preventing unauthorized access to systems.

 People with disabilities, especially those in certain affinity groups, often gravitate toward playful, clever, or community-minded resolutions to daily struggles, casting them in a role similar to the "original" hacker.
 At the same time, the need to surmount obstacles presented by lack of accessibility just as often casts people with disabilities in the role of the hacker as outsider, criminal, and suspect.